Pharmacologically resistant (treatment-resistant) depression

 Advantages:

-• High tolerability and controlled side effects;
+• High tolerance and controlled side effects;

 Expio Center: the first in Ukraine